4 fashion houses amanda bynes could creative direct

 Since the departure of Raf Simons and team, and the demise of the 205W39NYC label, Calvin has been sans Creative Director.
 In fact, all signs point towards the brand focusing on its wildly successful underwear business, which is currently the focus of an ad campaign where models, Shawn Mendes, and other hot young people, are invited to speak their truth in #MyCalvins.
 Errrm, this is an obvious one to say the last — after a few years in the wilderness, Amanda is ready to tell her truth.

 Since the passing of Karl Lagerfeld, who just like Bynes was a polymath, Fendi has been left without a Creative Director for its womenswear (Silvia Venturini Fendi is in charge of accessories and menswear).
 Bynes has an innate understanding of luxury, having been in show business since the age of seven.
 She’s also a rare creature herself, and so a house built upon the knowledge of exotic furs and leathers would be a great fit.
 One imagines the designer would have fun with the now iconic bag bugs, and bring the Fendi woman into a new decade with humor and elegance.

 3. No Fear.

-Ok, not a fashion house in the classical sense per se, but Amanda did tell Paper it was her favourite label as a teenager.
+Ok, not a fashion house in the classical sense per se, but Amanda did tell Paper it was her favorite label as a teenager.
 A collaboration would be intense.